-He gives some highly compelling arguments in his lecture presentation "The Ten Commandments of Self Defense", which uses the Jewish faith and ancient texts to answer some hard questions on the rights of self defense.
-Below are some quotes from the Torah which he uses to argue for the defence of second amendment rights:
+He gives some highly compelling arguments in his lecture presentation "The Ten Commandments of Self Defense", which uses the Jewish faith and ancient texts to answer some hard questions on the rights of self-defense.
+Below are some quotes from the Torah which he uses to argue for the defense of second amendment rights:

 "The Torah says: If someone comes to kill you, preemptively strike him first."

 "If the thief is found tunneling into the house and he is hit and killed, there is no blood guilt."

 "One who breaks into a home, whether by day or night, if the homeowner kills him there is no crime."